 Latin America is a group of countries from the Americas, comprised of countries scattered across North America, South America, Central America and the Caribbean.
-The countries are characterized by their use of the Romance languages Spanish, French, Creole and Portugese.
+The countries are characterized by their use of the Romance languages Spanish, French, Creole and Portuguese.
 Latin America is one of the most urbanized regions in the world, with the majority of residents living in cities.
 Made up of 20 countries and 13 dependencies, the estimated population of the area in 2016 is over 626 million.

 Latin America is made up of a total of 33 countries and dependencies spread across the Americas.
 The total area of what is defined as Latin America stretches across 7.142 million square miles, or 19.197 million square kilometers.
 While official numbers are difficult to come by, as different regions hold their official censuses during different years, 2015 estimates put the population of Latin America at 626,741,000.

-A broad definition of Latin America is that all of the Americas south of the US are included, which includes Mexico, Cuba, Puerto Rico and other areas located in South America and the Carribean.
+A broad definition of Latin America is that all of the Americas south of the US are included, which includes Mexico, Cuba, Puerto Rico and other areas located in South America and the Caribbean.
 The region is considered to be one of the most diverse in the world, as it is home to a blend of races, ethnicities and ethnic groups.
-The primary languages spoken throughout Latin America include French, Spanish, Portugese, Creole or variants of these languages, although Spanish and Portugese are the predominant languages.
+The primary languages spoken throughout Latin America include French, Spanish, Portuguese, Creole or variants of these languages, although Spanish and Portuguese are the predominant languages.
 About ninety percent of people in Latin America are Christians, with about 69% identifying Catholicism as their religion of choice.

 Most Populous Countries in Latin America

 With an overall population of 626 million spread across just 33 countries and dependencies, it only makes sense that some of these countries have massive populations that add to this total number.
 The top five most populous countries in Latin America according to July 2015 estimates include: